Updated on 2025-12-22 GMT+08:00

 Overview

 PropagationPolicy is one of the core APIs of UCS cluster federation.
 It is used to define resource propagation policies in a multi-cluster environment.
-This API can propagate Kubernetes resources to one or more member clusters.
-It also provides flexible scheduling and resource management.
-It is compatible with the PropagationPolicy API of Karmada.
+It can propagate Kubernetes resources to one or more member clusters and also provides flexible scheduling and resource management.
+This API is compatible with the PropagationPolicy API of Karmada.

 • Multi-cluster resource propagation: Resources can be propagated to multiple Kubernetes clusters.

-• Flexible scheduling policies: Multiple scheduling modes are provided, such as static weight, duplicated deployment, and divided deployment.
+• Flexible scheduling policies: Multiple scheduling modes are provided, such as Weighted, Duplicated, and Aggregated.

 • Resource dependency management: Dependencies are automatically propagated.